 William took an Upper-Second class degree in Laws (LLB Hons) at UCL before achieving a Distinction in his LLM in Legal Practice at the University of Law, Bloomsbury.

-He has been actively involved in the firm’s environmental efforts as part of its CSR programme and is the firm’s liaison with The Spitz Charitable Trust, one of the charities chosen to be supported by the Devonshires Foundation for the year 2018-19 and supported by staff fundraising.
+He has been actively involved in the firm’s environmental efforts as part of its CSR programme and is the firm’s liaison with The Spitz Charitable Trust, one of the charities chosen to be supported by the Devonshires Foundation and supported by staff fundraising.

 William won the René Cassin Human Writes Essay Competition 2018 and was given an honourable mention for his entry into the UK Environmental Law Association’s annual essay competition, the Andrew Lees Essay Prize 2018.